-Abdominal spasms — which some people refer to as stomach spasms — occur when muscles in the stomach or intestines contract.
+Abdominal spasms — which some people refer to as stomach spasms or twitching — occur when muscles in the stomach or intestines contract.
 These spasms can range in intensity and duration.

 Stomach spasms refer specifically to cramps and spasms in the stomach.
 Abdominal spasms can stem from problems in the stomach, intestines, or elsewhere in the abdominal area.